ikem-krueger/ikem-krueger.github.io/_posts/2019-02-10-fixing-the-asus-x59gl-heat-issue.md

 ---
 layout: post
-title: Taming ASUS X59GL
+title: Fixing the ASUS X59GL heat issue
 tags: windows, undervolt, underclock
 ---

-This ASUS X59GL comes pre-configured with an Intel Pentium T3200 Dual Core @ 2GHz, 3GB RAM, 250GB HDD and a DVD-Burner.
+The ASUS X59GL comes pre-configured with an Intel Pentium T3200 Dual Core @ 2.0 GHz, 3GB RAM, 250GB HDD and a DVD-Burner.
 Shipped with Windows Vista Home Premium 32bit.

 The ASUS X59GL has a heat issue.
 The cpu and gpu are on the same heatpipe.
 When the cpu and gpu are under heavy stress, the cpu overheats and the laptop randomly shuts down.